WebAssembly/component-model/design/mvp/WIT.md

 ## Package declaration
 [package declaration]: #package-declaration

-WIT files optionally start with a package declaration which defines the ID of the package.
+WIT files optionally start with a package declaration which defines the name of the package.

 ```ebnf